 - Are sure that slurry tanks, pits, and sumps are given adequate room to be ventilated.

 In order to manage the risks associated with hazardous chemicals, you should ensure you and your workers are using the least toxic chemicals available.
 But if this isn’t possible, you should consider placing control methods.

 - Ensure lids are places on all bins and storage receptacles.

 - Keep all transfer points and conveyers enclosed.

 - Ensure all employees have access to protective clothing and equipment.

-- If exposed skin comes into contact with skin, keep it moisturised and dry.
+- If exposed skin comes into contact with skin, keep it moisturized and dry.

-Some dusts, like grain and poultry can cause asthmas and respiration problems.
+Some dust, like grain and poultry, can cause asthmas and respiration problems.
 All of your workers should take regular health and fitness checks.

 Handling livestock is of course a major part of farm life and is a huge source of injury.
 Your risk assessment should not only cover you and your employees, but it should also cover animal health professionals like vets and of course the animals themselves.
-You should have proper restraining and handling equipment already to hand to minimise risk when working with the livestock.
+You should have proper restraining and handling equipment all ready to hand to minimize risk when working with the livestock.

-All farm employees should all be correctly trained in the handling and moving of the animals.
-Equipment such as pig boards, paddles or flat slap sticks, should be maintained to avoid sharp edges to avoid harming the animals.
+All farm employees should be correctly trained in the handling and moving of the animals.
+Equipment such as pig boards, paddles, or flat slapsticks, should be maintained to avoid sharp edges to avoid harming the animals.
 How to handle specific types of livestock can be found here.